danielrico/qone/README.md

 Try a demo here http://www.daniel-rico.com/qone/demo

-v0.5
+v1

-Qone is a clean and minimalist WordPress theme which kind of looks like a tumblr blog for groups.
+Qone is a clean and minimalist WordPress theme for group blogging.

-It is responsive and has special functionnalities like inline posts edition or live updates.
+It looks as simple as a tumblr theme and is responsive.
+It has special features like inline post edition and live updates.
 Qone is a child theme of P2 by Automattic, so to make it work you will have to download and install P2 : http://p2theme.com

 Learn more about the theme here http://www.daniel-rico.com/qone

+This theme, like WordPress, is licensed under the GPL.
+Use it to make something cool, have fun, and share what you've learned with others.

 INSTALL